Hexworks/hexworks-site/_zircon_docs/2018-11-22-resource-handling.md

 Zircon handles multiple types of tilesets.
 Currently there is support for graphic, image, CP437 and true type tilesets.

 ### CP437 tilesets
 CP437 tilesets come in the form of transparent `.png` files.
-You can peruse [BuiltInCP437TilesetResource] to check the details.
 The rules of using CP437 tilesets:

 - Your `.png` file has to have a transparent background
 - You are free to use the built-in CP437 fonts as you see fit (they come from the